h5bp/html5please/posts/websockets.md

 To use native WebSockets in Firefox, the prefixed MozWebSocket should be used.
 However, Firefox 11 will support the [IETF standard](http://tools.ietf.org/html/rfc6455) without the prefix.

-As a word of caution, the protocol backing the Web Socket API has become an [IETF standard](http://tools.ietf.org/html/rfc6455), but Safari has not yet implemented the (secure) new version.
-It is recommended forcing an alternative on Safari or disabling WebSockets on Safari for now.
+The protocol backing the Web Socket API has become an IETF standard, but Safari has not yet implemented the new version.
+To support Safari, the WebSocket server needs to support both -76 and the RFC6455 versions, or you can use Flash or Java sockets (if available).

+The -76 version has a possible security problem for users behind buggy transparent proxies.
+The same security problem exists with Flash sockets and Java sockets.
+None of these options are recommended.

 To make websockets easier to use there are multiple server-side framework solutions.
 These frameworks generally provide fallback transports (HTTP long polling, HTTP streaming, ajax polling) to support non-websocket browsers.
 However be prepared to tune the fallback solutions in order to meet the needs of your app.